SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 ---
 ### <a name="aws-cert"></a>Using AWS Certificate Manager (ACM) to issue a certificate for your domain(s)

-Once your CNAME is set up with your DNS provider, instead of providing an existing certificate, you can have AWS issue a certificate for your custom tracking domain(s),
+Once your CNAME is set up with your DNS provider, instead of providing an existing certificate, you can have AWS issue a certificate for your custom tracking domain(s).

 1. Navigate to the AWS Certificate Manager (ACM).
 Choose Request a Certificate, then select Request a public certificate.